 Where You Find Manage Objects

-In the menu, click Administration, then click in the left pane.
+From the left menu, click Environment and then, click Inventory.
 Click the plus sign to add an object or the edit icon to edit the selected object.

 Items that appear in the window depend on the object that you are editing.
 Not all options can be changed.